 Muttonbird Island Nature Reserve

-Explore Aboriginal history and hear Dreamtime stories of Giidany Miirlarl, also known as Muttonbird Island on a guided tour with an Aboriginal Discovery ranger.
+Explore Aboriginal history and Dreamtime stories at Giidany Miirlarl, also known as Muttonbird Island, near Coffs Harbour.

 - Education centres

 - Muttonbird Island Nature Reserve

 - Tours are available on request.
 Fees apply.
 Phone (02) 6652 0927 or email the park office

 - Please refrain from disturbing the birds.
 This means no flash photography and always keep to the track